SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 Sadly that's all we can get out of the PCA analysis, no particular discoveries here...

-## Recommendation statistics
+## What about the users

-In this chapter we will present some basic statistics analysis on the metadata from the database.
+Let's deep-dive into some statistics analysis on the metadata from the database!
 The number of reviews per category available you hover over them.

 #### Average rating of the games in our dataset<br>